Bam4d/Griddly/docs/games/Single-Player/GVGAI/Clusters.rst

      TileSize: 24
      BackgroundTile: oryx/oryx_fantasy/floor1-2.png
      Player:
-       Actions:
        AvatarObject: avatar # The player can only control a single avatar in the game
      Termination:
        Win:
          - eq: [blue_box:count, 0]